 'NETS', The Newborn & pædiatric Emergency Transport Service is a

-Network.
-It is the only service of its kind in Australia; providing expert
+Hospitals Network.
+It is the only service of its kind in Australia;

 NETS is a hospital with no walls!

-hospitals faced with a neonatal or pædiatric emergency.
-Discussion about
+for hospitals faced with a neonatal or pædiatric emergency.

-baby or child will receive the same commitment to care as if living next to
+their baby or child will receive the same commitment to care as if living

 Where is NETS?